St. Joe Company: Donated Land in Bay County and Walton County

+The St. Joe Company donated land for two sports parks (Frank Brown Park and the Panama City Beach Sports Complex), and two schools (Arnold High School and the A. Gary Walsingham Academy) in Panama City Beach.
+Land previously owned by The St. Joe Company was sold to the city of Panama City Beach to create the 2,900-acre Panama City Beach Conservation Park.
+In Walton County the St. Joe Company donated the land at 7800 US Hwy 98 in Miramar Beach where Ascension Sacred Heart Hospital Emerald Coast was built, and helped create a STEAM School named “The Magnet Innovation Center” on land and with facilities previously used as the company’s corporate offices at 133 S. Watersound Parkway.

 Beginning

 The company was founded by Edward Ball in 1936 as part of the Alfred I. du Pont Testamentary Trust.
 The staunchly segregationist Ball was du Pont's brother-in-law and also affiliated with the Florida Democrat political group known as "The Pork Chop Gang".
 Prior to the company's formal establishment, the trust had already begun land purchases in 1923.
 During the land booms in South Florida, the company acquired still-cheap land in the Florida Panhandle.
 In 1933, du Pont purchased the Apalachicola Northern Railroad.

 The Apalachicola Northern Railroad had extended its network from Chattahoochee to Port St. Joe, Florida, in 1910, hoping to take advantage of increased shipping trade through the Panama Canal.
 However, when the Great Depression hit, business dropped off significantly.
 Du Pont purchased the struggling railroad, and made plans to use the infrastructure to build a paper mill, leading to the foundation of the St. Joe Company.

 Du Pont drew up elaborate plans for the development of his mill town as "The Model City of the South", but died before it could be completed.
 His brother-in-law, Ed Ball, took control of the St. Joe Company in 1935, but never acted on the master city plan.

 Construction began in 1936, and from 1938 to 1996, the company operated a paper mill at Port St. Joe, as St. Joe Paper Company.
 From 1938 to 1974 St. Joe Paper Company discharged mill wastewater into an unlined impoundment in the Highland View Neighborhood and St. Joe Bay.
 Land purchases continued throughout the 1940s and 1950s, often for "mere dollars an acre," and St. Joe eventually owned more than one million acres (4,000 km2).
 The company invigorated the local economy following the Depression, employing thousands at its paper mill, but wreaked havoc on the environment.
 The mill released sulfurous exhaust from sulfate pulping and dioxins, an unintended toxin generated by the chlorine bleaching process used to make white pulp.